A DIY Power Pulse Controller

-Don't fancy building it yourself?
+Don’t fancy building this DIY PWM Circuit yourself?
 Check out our range of advanced pulse generators

 This circuit diagram shows the load (coil, motor etc) connected to the same supply as the rest of the circuit for simplicity.
 If you need to switch a higher voltage, the +ve connector of the load can simply be connected to an external supply.

 If the circuit is to be used with inductive loads a small capacitor should be connected across the load These are often already fitted on small DC motors.
 An additional component such as a varistor or ‘freewheel diode’ is also recommended if the pulse generator is driving high voltage flyback transformers like ignition coils.

 The two potentiometers VR1 and VR2 are used for controlling the frequency and duty cycle of the output.
 VR1 adjusts the rate at which C1 is charged for modifying frequency, while VR2 acts as a potential divider allowing a specific voltage to be put on the inverting input of IC2.
 This voltage is used to control the pulse width of the output.
 The output duty cycle or pulse width of the device can also be controlled by an external voltage such as a microcontrollers or analog signal.
 The analog voltage source can simply be connected to the inverting input instead of the output from VR2.